 The British Assistive Technology Association (BATA) has raised concerns that proposed changes to disabled student allowances (DSAs) will leave tens of thousands of students finding it increasingly difficult to study for their degrees.

-Minister for Universities & Science David Willetts announced last week [April 7] that the burden of provision will switch from directly funded DSAs to higher education institutions, a move that BATA believes will mean only the most severely disabled students will continue to receive support.
+Minister for Universities and Science David Willetts announced last week [April 7] that the burden of provision will switch from directly funded DSAs to higher education institutions, a move that BATA believes will mean only the most severely disabled students will continue to receive support.

 BATA chair, Mark McCusker, said: “We all recognise the need to make savings but this new approach means that able students, who happen to be disabled, from September 2015 will be at risk of finding it increasingly difficult to study successfully for degrees with some feeling they can even try and others finding they do less well than they should.”